-The purpose of this document is to outline the definitions, approach and scope used for environmental, social and governance (ESG) data collection and calculation, which is used to report against our ESG key performance indicators (KPIs).
-The ESG KPIs form the basis of Essentra's ESG strategy and are reported within the Essentra plc 2023 Annual Report.
+The purpose of this document is to outline the definitions, approach and scope used for ESG data collection and calculation, which is used to report against our ESG key performance indicators (KPIs).
+The ESG KPIs form the basis of Essentra's ESG strategy and are reported within the Essentra PIc 2024 Annual Report.

-Reporting Period
+Reporting period

-The reporting period for the ESG performance metrics, unless stated otherwise, is aligned to our financial reporting period, from 1st January 2023 to 31st December 2023.
+The reporting period for the ESG performance metrics, unless stated otherwise within the metric calculation methodology, is aligned to our financial reporting period, from 1st January 2024 to 31st December 2024.